ibm-cloud-docs/loadbalancer-service/create-load-balancer.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Create an IBM Cloud Load Balancer
+# Creating an IBM Cloud Load Balancer
 To create an IBM© Cloud Load Balancer service, perform the following procedure:

 1. From your browser, open the [Customer Portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){: new_window} and log into your account.